 It wasn’t too bad that I couldn’t see Elle that night because I had arrived so late, and she was able to spend that evening with her brother, who was also in town.
 The week before I was supposed to come, Elle and I texted a lot to try to decide where to visit other than Dublin, but we weren’t really coming to a concrete decision so I texted her that we should finalize the plans since I land around 5pm and she replied, “you’re coming next weekend right?”
 After some back and forth we realized that Elle had accidentally planned for her brother and I to come on the same weekend.
 I wasn’t even phased by this sudden mix up, having experienced way stranger situations this semester.
 And it all worked out since Elle was still able to see me on the next day of my trip and I even got to meet her brother and his girlfriend during the evening.

 That morning Elle and I met up in Dundrum where she lives and took the light rail to downtown where we had some yummy chai tea latte’s and caught up on everything.
 The whole day we both felt so incredibly lucky to get to see each other twice this semester.We walked all around Dublin, sat at some nice parks and even had burritos for lunch.
 Sidebar – I find it strange how many Mexican restaurants there are in Ireland?
 But I also am not questioning it.
-Afterwards I got boba, (obviously I’ve decided that I am doing a world tasting tour) and then we went to a small pub where Elle ordered us a Guinness.
-Thankfully her brother and his girlfriend as well as Elle’s friend showed up and actually drank the Guinness since she really bought it for me for the “true Ireland experience,” and we didn’t really drink it.
+Afterwards I got boba, (obviously I’ve decided that I am doing a world tasting tour).
 We all had a very fun dinner together and then they drove me home, which made for a perfect first day!

 The next morning I woke up early and took a bus to downtown, where I was going to be picked up by a tour bus to go visit the Cliffs of Moher and Galway.
 This was my last day in Dublin, and I spent it alone since Elle and her family went on a camping trip.
 It’s been my dream since high school to visit the Cliffs.
 I honestly had a wonderful experience even while being alone.
 Bussing through the Irish countryside was surreal and it felt like somewhere I would love to end up one day.
 When we got to the Cliffs, it was breathtaking, and I cried happy tears pretty much the entire two hours.
 After everyone finished hiking all around, we bussed to an interesting town for lunch, stopped at another mini cliff, and then made it to Galway.
 It was a very special, lively town, and while I only spent an hour there it is definitely a goal of mine to come back.
 I didn’t expect to like the tour bus experience but I actually would recommend it since I learned so much about the history of Ireland and liked not having to worry about any of the details of the trip.
 I would love to visit Ireland again and try to do a road trip all around the country – although driving on the other side of the road absolutely terrifies me, so if anyone wants to come with, let me know.